Eetkaffee Poseidon in Ostend celebrates a new beer menu

 There is really no need for beer aficionados to regret its passing, or steer clear of Ostend, as there are still plenty of beer experiences to be had.
 Ostend has a local Zythos association (‘De Bierjutters’) who every year organise the only open-air Zythos beer festival in the country.

-It is also where you will find café Manuscript (the first official Beer Tourism Café), beer shop 't Koelschip, Cook & Roll and other beer-oriented cafés.
+It is also where you will find café Manuscript, brewery and beer shop 't Koelschipnand other beer-oriented cafés.

 Beer is everywhere in Belgium, even though you might have to look for it a little bit harder now and again.